huawei-noah/SMARTS/competition/track2/train/README.md

 # Example : Conservative Q-Learning
 An example solution for Track-2 offline learning based model development is presented here.
 This example uses Convervative Q-learning (CQL) method from [d3rlpy](https://github.com/takuseno/d3rlpy) offline RL library.
 + **The policy here has not yet been trained to fully solve the task environments.**
-+ **This example is only meant to demonstrate one potential method of developing a offline learning using Waymo dataset.
++ **This example is only meant to demonstrate one potential method of developing an offline learning using Waymo dataset.
 Here, any offline learning method may be used to develop the policy.**

 ## Setup
 + Use `python3.8` to develop your model.